 Some of my favorite film noirs (and films in general) involve writers of some sort, especially journalists and screenwriters, and this is one of them.
 It features my personal favorite of Humphrey Bogart’s performances.

 I watched the whole Thin Man series starring William Powell and Myrna Loy within a couple of days and instantly fell in love with Nick and Nora Charles.
 The original remains my favorite of the series.
 There’s so much to love about this movie, the comedy, the mystery, the chemistry between the two leads.
-One of the funniest movies I’ve seen, featuring some great lines (“Waiter, will you serve the nuts?
+It’s one of the funniest movies I’ve seen, featuring some great lines (“Waiter, will you serve the nuts?
 I mean, will you serve the guests the nuts?”).

 Another David Lean epic that exceeded my expectations.
 I’m not sure if I like this more than Lawrence of Arabia, it’s a pretty close call.
 I love the thrills this movie serves, and I’m always up for a movie involving William Holden.
 Additionally, Alec Guinness’s characterization of Colonel Nicholson.

 I really loved the film’s expressionistic style, some of the best black-and-white cinematography I’ve seen.
 Robert Mitchum is so good in the role of the creepy Reverend Harry Powell, seriously chilling.

 I watched a few of Vincente Minnelli in 2012, most of them being musicals (even started the year with the Oscar-winning An American in Paris).
 This is my personal favorite of his, with The Band Wagon close behind.
 What really gets me is the bond between the members of the Smith family, especially between all the sisters.
 Also, love “The Trolley Song” number, and of course Judy Garland’s rendition of “Have Yourself a Merry Little Christmas.”